Firefighter Career Profile

 Like other civil service positions, the hiring process for firefighters has several tests built into it.
 Because of the physicality required at any moment on the job, firefighters must meet certain benchmarks on physical tests in order to be considered for employment.
 Civil service exams and drug tests are also required.

-The physical tests and random drug tests may be necessary for continued employment.
+Physical tests and random drug tests may be necessary for continued employment.
 Failure on one of these tests may be grounds for suspension or immediate termination.

 Interviewing may be part of the process.
 If it is, it will be one of the last steps before the hiring decision is made.
 It is easier for the department to disqualify someone using a standardized test than to choose between individuals based on an interview.
 To add a heightened aura of fairness, departments may employ panel interviews.